OSGConnect/connectbook/is-it-for-you.md

 [title]: - "Is high throughput computing for you?"

-Consider the following to determine with high throughput computing (HTC) is appropriate for your computing problem, and therefore a candidate to consume cycles from the OSG.
+Consider the following to determine whether high throughput computing (HTC) is appropriate for your computing problem, and therefore a candidate to consume cycles from the OSG.
 High throughput computing is an excellent fit for you if: